-103.3.5 Design submittal
+102.3.5 Design submittal

-The principal design professional for projects with multiple design professionals must coordinate all design documentation for compatibility and completeness and ensure that the documentation required in Sections 103.3.2 through 103.3.4 is included in the submittal to the code official.
+The registered design professional in responsible charge for projects with multiple design professionals must coordinate all design documentation for compatibility and completeness and ensure that the documentation required in Sections 102.3.2 through 103.3.4 is included in the submittal to the code official.
 Projects with one design professional must meet the same standards prior to submittal.
 Design documents must clearly indicate the areas where performance and prescriptive codes apply, so that it is clear to the reviewer which code provisions apply.